Mac Torcaill: Etymology

 Mac Torcaill translates into English as "son of Torcall".
 Variant forms of the surname include Mac Thorcaill, and Mac Thurcaill.
 These surnames originated as patronyms, however they no longer refer to the actual name of the bearer's father.
 The name Torcall is a Gaelic derivative of the Old Norse personal name Þórkell, which is a shortened form of Þorketill.

 Feminine forms

 Mac Torcaill, Mac Thorcaill, and Mac Thurcaill are masculine surnames.
 The form of Mac Torcaill and Mac Thorcaill for unmarried females is Nic Thorcaill, whereas the feminine form of Mac Thurcaill is Nic Thurcaill; these names translate into English as "daughter of the son of Torcall.
 The forms of Mac Torcaill and Mac Thorcaill for married females is Bean Mhic Thorcaill, whereas the feminine form of Mac Thurcaill is Bean Mhic Thurcaill; these particular feminine names can also be rendered simply as Mhic Thorcaill and Mhic Thurcaill; these four surnames translate to "wife of the son of Torcall.

 Anglicised forms

 Mac Torcaill has been Anglicised variously as Thurkell, Thurkill, Thirkell, and Thurkle.
-Mac Thorcaill and Mac Thurcaill has been Anglicised as MacCorkill, MacCorkell, MacCorrikle, MacCorkle, and Corkhill.
+Mac Thorcaill and Mac Thurcaill has been Anglicised as MacCorkill, MacCorkell, MacCorrikle, MacCorkle, Corkey and Corkhill.